gyopiazza/holygrid/README.md

 # holygrid
-A modern, flexible and semantic grid system for SCSS.
+A grid system written in SCSS to solve real world layout problems.